l00sy4/ShellterSkelter/README.md

 ### Usage

-`.\ShellterSkelter payload.bin output.txt AES MAC`
+`.\ShellterSkelter payload.bin output.cpp AES MAC`

 Supported encryption types:
 - NONE (in this case the payload will only be obfuscated)
 - XOR
 - AES

 Supported obfuscation types:
 - MACfuscation
 - IPv4fuscation